apitable/apitable/README.md

     - Flexible ERP.
     - Low-code and no-code platform.
     - ......and more, APITable puts 1000 softwares in your own.
-- As a Visual Database infrastructure
+- As a visual database infrastructure
     - **Embed** APITable into your own software UIs.
     - Visual Database with REST API.
     - Admin dashboard.
     - Central configuration management.
     - All-in-one enterprise database that **connect all** your software.
     - ......and more, APITable connects everything.
+- Also, it is open source and extensible

 ## 💞 API-oriented